claint76/inivation-docs/Software user guides/User_guide_-_cAER.md

 node (line 2) holding all Mainloops (line 3), which in turn hold all the modules (line 4).
-The *\<attr\>* tags contain the configuration values themselves, the *key* attribute identifies and names the value, the *type* attribute specifies its SSHS type, and the tag’s value itself represents the effective configuration value.
+The *\<attr\>* tags contain the configuration values themselves, the *key* attribute identifies and names the value, the *type* attribute specifies its SSHS type, and the tagâ€™s value itself represents the effective configuration value.

 In the above example, the *validEventsOnly* configuration value is of